 - Leave at room temperature, preferably in a warm location or on a warm sprouting mat (if winter time- see Recipe notes for mat) for about 3 to 5 days.
 Ferment will be slightly bubbly when complete (and fruit ferments are short).

 - Refrigerate or place in cold storage for up to 1 month.
 Serve over time, enjoying up to ¼ cup with meals.

-My two favorite fermentation tools are either glass mason jar weights or the Korean-designed part-ceramic crock.
-Both eliminate the challenges associated with keeping your ferment under the brine.
-(Find the weights HERE and the crock HERE.)
+My three favorite fermentation tools are either glass mason jar weights + Airlock Fermentation Lids -- or -- the Korean-designed part-ceramic crock.
+Both options eliminate the challenges associated with keeping your ferment under the brine.
+(Find the weights HERE, the Lids HERE and the crock HERE.)

 A sprouting mat (find it HERE) is great for fermentation of all kinds during the colder months.
 It will keep your cranberry sauce warm and move the fermentation safely forward, even when the house gets cool overnight.

 - Try THIS fantastic Grain-free Stuffing with Sausage (GAPS and Keto).
 We make it every year, and even those with a standard American diet come back for seconds.

 - Here’s my NEW AIP Stuffing recipe!!!
 SUPER excited about it; it’s delicious and awesome!! 😉